department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/background.md

 General Pattern

-1. Our FHIR database will assign id value naturally using normal HAPI method (likely UUID)
+1. Our FHIR database will have a Patient resource that is created as needed from the MHV Patient Profile.
+It contains minimal elements.
+The Patient is intended simply for API use.
-2. Our FHIR database will put external identifiers (e.g. Those from the Vista id such as ImmunizationTO.id) into the .identifier element
+2. Our FHIR database will assign Resource id value naturally using normal HAPI method (likely UUID)
-3. Our FHIR database should have one Organization resource… or are there multiple?
+3. Our FHIR database will put external identifiers (e.g. Those from the Vista id such as ImmunizationTO.id) into the .identifier element
-4. Our FHIR database will have [support resources](utility.html#support-resources) for common resource types: Patient, Practitioner, Location, etc -- a Patient resource for each patient within the database, Location for all locations, and Practitioner for all clinicians (Users) - So that clinical resources can point at these resources as appropriate.
-For example when an Immunization was given at a specific location, we point at a Location resource with the details.
-Thus all clinical resources that were associated with that location all point at the one instance of Location.
-Same for Practitioner (Users), and Patients.
+4. The support Resources (Location, Organization, Practitioner, etc) will be contained in the primary clinical FHIR Resource.
+This because MHV is not told enough about these to properly identify and keep de-duplicated.
+For example when an Immunization was given at a specific location, we point at a Location resource that is contained in the Immunization with the details.
-5. Our FHIR database will have Provenance resource indicating each time a resource is created/updated/deleted.
-This will aid with the management of data changes and provide linkage back to origination and mapping details.
+5. Updates vs Deletes -  using [Index-Update-and-Delete](background.html#entered-in-error)

 <figure>
 {%include processing-flow.svg%}